 The resulting file will contain three lines.
 The first line starts with ">", after which the name of the sequence follows.
 The second line contains the RNA sequence.
-The third line contains the secondary structure representation in Dot-
+The third line contains the secondary structure representation in Dotsequence A string with the full-length sequence of the RNA for which a Dot-Bracket file should be written.